ondrocks/zodiacpress/readme.txt

 * Initial public release.

 == Upgrade Notice ==

+= 2.0 =
+NOTE: If you use your own Atlas Database instead of GeoNames, read changelog BEFORE updating.

 = 1.8.5 =
 New - Use secure GeoNames api endpoint (https) for everyone.